Applications for funding

 New Material – there is a particular willingness to support new work such as new writing, musical composition, etc..

-Location – projects are of interest which partly/wholly take place in or around City of Oxford and the University of Oxford (in particular with links to Brasenose College).
-The Trust will also consider any project based in the UK including those that involve an overseas element.
+Location – projects based anywhere in the UK including those that involve an overseas element are of interest.
+Each year we aim to support some projects which partly/wholly take place in or around City of Oxford and the University of Oxford (in particular with links to Brasenose College).

 Individual benefit – projects should benefit a wide group of people, including participants and audiences, rather than for the benefit of one or two individuals.
-Other than specific schemes promoted directly by the Trust (e.g. bursaries), projects to fund one individual will not normally be considered.
+Other than exceptional circumstances, projects to fund one individual will not be considered.

 Financial impact – we only support projects where we believe our funding will make a meaningful difference.
 Projects with a budget of over £10,000 are unlikely to be considered, and we strongly prefer that our funding is at least 10% of the total budget.